rajeshsureddi/rajeshsureddi/README.md

 ### Hi there 👋

+Currently, I am pursuing a PhD in Electrical and Computer Engineering (ECE) at the University of Texas at Austin's LIVE lab under the esteemed guidance of Prof. Alan C Bovik.
+I have also earned a master's degree from IIT Hyderabad and enriched my experience by working for a year and a half at Intel Labs.
+This experience enabled me to hone my skills and gain practical knowledge in these areas.
+Besides academic and professional pursuits, I am an enthusiastic sportsperson, and I enjoy playing cricket, badminton, and table tennis in my leisure time.
+Please feel free to reach out to me at my LinkedIn profile: www.linkedin.com/in/rajesh-sureddi

 <!--
 **rajeshsureddi/rajeshsureddi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.